erpuno/mail/README.md

-SYNRC ✉️ MHS
+SYNRC ✉️ MAIL
 =============

-Open source lightweight Messaging Handling Service (MHS X.419) and Interpersonal Messaging System (IPMS X.420).
+MAIL is an oppen source lightweight Messaging Handling Service (MHS X.419) and Interpersonal Messaging System (IPMS X.420).
 MHS was a very open system, it was popular in the early 1990s as a glue between proprietary